y-stack/y-stack.github.io/_posts/2019-12-04-developing-on-kubernetes-locally-with-k3s.md

 categories:
 ---

-Once you get used to `kubectl` tab completions of pod names that are almost as fast as local paths, you'll want to run kubernetes on your laptop rathern than develop on a managed remote cluster.
+Once you get used to `kubectl` tab completions of pod names, as instant almost as local paths, you'll want to run kubernetes on your laptop rather than develop on a managed remote cluster.

 This talk will demo a basic "inner development loop" using Docker builds and a local image registry running on k3s.
+With a local cluster you'll want a local docker registry, to speed up the repeated push and pull that a development loop requires.

 ## What I've been looking for

-1. A sample app, "inner loop" example
-   -
+1. Develop multiple services together in a production-like cluster, with fast feedback.
 2. `kubectl logs myapp-` _press tab_
 3. Minimal fan noise